CaseyHaralson/pinkyring/README.md

 ## Create Project from Template or Repo
 Note: requires NodeJS to be installed.

-New projects can be created from a template that has been "packaged" with pinkyring, or you can supply a repo and pinkyring can use that repo as the template.
+New projects can be created from a template that has been "packaged" with pinkyring, or you can enter a repo and pinkyring can use that repo as the template.

 ### New Project From Packaged Template
 To create a new project from one of the [packaged templates](#packaged-templates):